 Can I work with my landlord to pay less?

-You also could try to reach a settlement or “buyout” agreement with your landlord.
-For example, to end the lease early, you might agree to give up, or forfeit, your security deposit and pay an extra month’s rent.
+- Reach a settlement or “buyout” agreement.
+To end the lease early, you might agree to give up, or forfeit, your security deposit and pay an extra month’s rent.
 You’re agreeing to pay more in exchange for your landlord agreeing to accept less than the full amount of rent you owe.

-Get any buyout agreement in writing, and make sure it’s signed by both you and your landlord.
+Get any buyout agreement in writing.
+Make sure it’s signed by both you and your landlord.
 You should get a written statement from your landlord that in return for your payment, the lease will end, or terminate, and you will not owe any more rent.

 Will I ruin my credit or go to jail if I break a lease?